justnonamenoname/lifeticle/readme.txt

 9) Determination of how exactly the brain sets the frame rate of consciousness and collapses
 10) Depending on the structure, this may help determine the location of the lifeticle
 11) Removing particles from the central node can show whether this changes reverse influence in the form of random processes
-12) Researching how the node structure is encoded in DNA may provide additional assistance.
+12) Further help may be provided by researching the coding of the node structure in DNA
-13) Researching the node in other species; a different type of node may show a difference that allows unsuitable particles to be excluded
+13) Researching the node in other species, a different type of node may show a difference that allows to exclude inappropriate particles
 14) Determine the exact properties of the lifeticle via quantum interactions

 Orch OR theory